Skip to main content

 Connecting model elements (Relationships)

 Each model element card has two nodes for adding relationships.
 Just click on the bottom node and drag the cursor to the top node of the model element you want to connect it to.
 The Incoming and Outcoming endpoints are immediately reflected within the Relationships tab of the model elements details as well.
+You can specify the type of relationship between the two elements by clicking on the relationship and entering a label in the sidebar.

 ❗️info